Thigh Pain

 What to do next

-If your thigh pain keeps returning, changes the way you walk or run, or comes with numbness, tingling, or weakness, book an assessment.
-A physiotherapist can confirm whether the source is local (muscle/tendon), hip-related, or referred from the back, then map out a staged plan to rebuild confidence with movement.
+If thigh pain keeps coming back, changes your walking or running, or comes with numbness, tingling, or weakness, book an assessment.
+A physiotherapist can help work out whether the source is local, hip-related, or referred from the back.

 Book your appointment – 24/7